• Skip to primary navigation

 Pudina Chai (Pudina Tea) is an Indian milk tea made using fresh mint leaves, milk, black tea leaves, and jaggery.
 It is soothing, warming, and gives you instant relief from cold.
 Try it!

-Pudina Chai (Indian Mint Tea) is an Indian milk tea made using fresh mint leaves, milk, black tea leaves, and jaggery.
-It is soothing, warming, and gives you instant relief from cold.
-Try it!
+Mint Chai (Pudina Tea) is an Indian milk tea made using fresh mint leaves, milk, black tea leaves, and jaggery.
+It is soothing and warming and gives you instant relief from the cold (vegetarian, gluten-free).

 Servings: 2 people